jkibort928/spoober/README.md

         '*#' = prospective   (useful but unneeded atm, install when needed)

-    Optionals can be specified by passing --<optional> to the parser, ex. --unneeded
+    Optionals can be specified by passing --<optional> to the parser, ex. --unneeded Additionally, --all can be passed to specify all optionals